sc0v0ne/LearnAI/swe/swe.md

 High cohesion means we want functions in a class to be performing tasks that are related to each other.

 Low coupling means classes should not depend too much on each other.

+## SOLID Coding in Python

 ## The Single-responsibility Principle